letenvy/TriangulationLaser/README.md

 **work in progress...**

-1. Class for laser module           - not tested yet
+1. Class for laser module           - done
-2. Class for console input          - not tested yet
+2. Class for console input          - done
-3. Executable console laser tester  - not tested yet
+3. Executable console laser tester  - done
 4. TCP/UDP connection               - to be continued